vystrcild/llm-dataset-processor/README.md

 ```

 ## Using multi-column output
-New dataset is created and output is stored in multiple columns.
-To use this feature, make sure your prompt contains the names and descriptions of the desired columns in output.
+A new dataset is created and the output is stored in multiple columns.
+To use this feature, make sure your prompt contains the names and descriptions of the desired output columns.

-Note that column structure and names are created by LLM based on input prompt.
-We highly recommend to test your prompt first by enabling `Test Prompt Mode`.
-In case that output structure does not match your expectations, please adjust your prompt and be more specific (using JSON structure or better description of columns).
+Note that the column structure and names are created by the LLM based on the input prompt.
+We highly recommend testing your prompt first by enabling `Test Prompt Mode`.
+If the output structure does not match your expectations, please adjust your prompt to be more specific (using JSON structure or better column descriptions).

-Column structure is created with the first call and then it's validated for each item.
-If validation fails 3 times, the item in dataset is skipped.
-If validation fails frequently, please adjust your prompt and be more specific (using JSON structure or better description of columns).
+The column structure is created with the first call and then validated for each item.
+If validation fails 3 times, the item in the dataset is skipped.
+If validation fails frequently, please adjust your prompt to be more specific.

 ### Extract contact information
 ```